 First, establish a goal.
 Does marketing need to drive leads or sales conversions?
-If leads, what type – subscribers, inquiries, marketing qualified or sales qualified?
-We’ve established a strategy above already – converging owned, paid and earned media.
-Now it’s time to deploy a CRM, marketing automation and demand generation software to measure the results from the described tactics above – traffic, conversions, leads, MQLs, SQLs, opportunities and closed won/loss.
+If leads, what type – subscribers, inquiries, marketing qualified, or sales qualified?
+We’ve established a strategy above already – converging owned, paid, and earned media.
+Now it’s time to deploy a CRM, marketing automation, and demand generation software to measure the results from the described tactics above – traffic, conversions, leads, MQLs, SQLs, opportunities, and closed-won/loss.
 For those on tight budgets, Google Analytics will work with some customization.

 7. Promoting content – Based on the studies cited above, it’s likely that most marketers don’t even know what true content promotion and distribution looks like, let alone its benefits.
-Having content featured on established media outlets and industry websites can drive thousands of visitors, leads and conversions in a short period of time.
+Having content featured on established media outlets and industry websites can drive thousands of visitors, leads, and conversions in a short period of time.

 Start with getting educated on the promotion tactics, both paid and earned.
-Here’s a content promotion and distribution cheat sheet to get off the ground.
+Here’s content promotion and distribution cheat sheet to get off the ground.
 Next, take the lessons learned above and appropriately allocate resources to content promotion.

 The above represents huge marketing hurdles to overcome for some.
-However, many can overcome five of the seven challenges above through content promotion and doing appropriate research.
-It’s time to join the ranks of marketers who don’t experience these pain points.
+However, many can overcome five of the seven challenges above through content promotion and doing the appropriate research.
+It's time to join the ranks of marketers who don't experience these pain points.